-§3.
+3°.
 If a student does not pass according to the criteria stipulated in §2, 1° and 2°, the Examination Board per deliberation set can decide that the student has passed after all - possibly after a secret ballot.
 Such a decision is only possible in special circumstances, and can only be taken on the condition that the objectives of the study programme have broadly been met.
 For each case, such a decision needs to be substantiated concretely.
 The faculty Director of Education monitors the application of a deliberation policy within the faculty.
+4° In the context of course units that are organised in a partnership (joint or double degree) with other institutions that work with a full credit system, it is possible to deviate from the criteria laid down in §2, 1° and 2°.

 §3.
-Students may file an appeal against the decision by the Examination Board per deliberation set with the Institutional Appeals Committee, as specified in article 81.
+Students may file an appeal against the decision by the Examination Board per deliberation set with the Institutional Appeals